Cloudate9/DiscordBackdoorBot/docs/Installing-Java.md

 > * Navigate to ```C:\Program Files\Java```
 >   * If you see a folder that says you have Java jdk/jre 11 or higher, open the folder, and navigate to the "bin" folder.
       > You should find a file called "java.exe".
 Continue with the installation tutorial, but everytime you are asked to use the command "java.exe", drag and drop the java file you just located instead.
->   * If you do not see a folder that says you have Java jdk/jre 11 or higher, continue on to instructions on [downloading Java below](https://github.com/awesomedore316/tree/main/docs/installing-java.md#downloading-java)
+>   * If you do not see a folder that says you have Java jdk/jre 11 or higher, continue on to instructions on downloading Java below.

 macOS/Linux distros
 > * Open finder, files, dolphin, or whatever the file explorer is called on your machine.
 > * Navigate to ```/usr/lib/jvm```.
 >   * If you see a folder that says you have Java jdk/jre 11 or higher, open the folder, and navigate to the "bin" folder.
       > You should find a file called "java".
 Continue with the installation tutorial, but everytime you are asked to use the command "java", drag and drop the java file you just located instead.
->   * If you do not see a folder that says you have Java jdk/jre 11 or higher, continue on to instructions on [downloading Java below](https://github.com/awesomedore316/tree/main/docs/installing-java.md#downloading-java)
+>   * If you do not see a folder that says you have Java jdk/jre 11 or higher, continue on to instructions on downloading Java below.

 ### Downloading Java
 Different machines have different ways of installing Java.
-If you already have an outdated version of Java installed, you may need to follow the above steps again ([Checking for older java installations](https://github.com/awesomedore316/tree/main/docs/installing-java.md#checking_for_older_java_installation)).
+If you already have an outdated version of Java installed, you may need to follow the above steps again checking for older java installations.

 Windows and macOS
 > * Install Java from sites such as [AdoptOpenJdk](https://adoptopenjdk.net/) or from [Oracle](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).
 You are recommended to download Java 11, or Java 17, though any versions in between would work too.
 Java Jdk or Jre are both fine.
 >   * Download the .exe file if you are on Windows, or .dmg if you are on macOS.
 Run the installer, and Java will be installed.
-You can then re-attempt the setup steps in the [README](https://github.com/awesomemoder316/DiscordBackdoorBot/)
+You can then re-attempt the setup steps in the [README](https://github.com/awesomemoder316/DiscordBackdoorBot#readme)

 Linux madness